-Arial, Comic Sans MS, Courier New, Georgia, Helvetica, Lucida Sans Unicode, Tahoma, Times New Roman, Trebuchet MS, Verdana are the most popular fonts, as they are widely used by websites and are correctly displayed by most email clients.
+Arial, Comic Sans MS, Courier New, Georgia, Helvetica, Lucida Sans Unicode, Tahoma, Times New Roman, Trebuchet MS, and Verdana are the most popular fonts, as they are widely used by websites and are correctly displayed by most email clients.

 Note: did you know that you can decrease the number of standard and non-standard fonts for your projects if you find some excessive?

-go to the project settings;
+go to the project settings in your account;

-➢ find standard/non-standard fonts tab;
+find the standard/non-standard fonts tab;

 click the switch button to remove the font from your list.

 Stripo offers over 40 of them.

-You see the list of these fonts, only when working with a caption over banners.
+You see the list of these fonts only when working with a caption over banners.